the beach to see and be seen

 Head south from the beaches of Clifton (or north from the buzz of Sea Point) and you’ll discover the chic suburb of Camps Bay.
 The main drag, Victoria Road, is jam-packed with funky restaurants, trendy pubs, and bucket-and-spade shops on one side, and a palm-fringed beach on the other.

-It’s here, on the snowy sands of Camps Bay, where you’ll find bronzed and buff locals flexing their muscles and showing off their volleyball skills.
+It’s here, on the white sands of Camps Bay, where you’ll find bronzed and buff locals and visitors flexing their muscles and showing off their volleyball skills.
 While supermodels and rock stars of the world are known to hang out at Camps Bay, it’s also a great place for families – the sandy beach is wide and flat, and parking is sometimes more available than at nearby Clifton.
 During the Easter break and around the Christmas holidays, Camps Bay is packed to the brim.

 If you’re staying over, there’s a wide range of accommodation on offer, from self-catering apartments to stylish villas and the old and gracious The Bay Hotel with its perfect views of Camps Bay beach.
 Be sure to contact Cape Town Tourism to book accommodation to suit your needs and budget.